gaurav-arun/ebay-alerts/README.md

 Alerts Service follows a microservice architecture with the following components:
 1. `Alerts Frontend`
-   - Configure and manage alerts by the end-user
+   - To configure and manage alerts by the end-user
 2. `Alerts API Server`
    - Exposes REST endpoints for the Alerts Frontend
    - Offloads blocking/time-consuming tasks to the background workers
-   - Publishes the changes in the alert configuration to the PubSub channel.
-This information is used to track user activity and to tweak product insights accordingly.
+   - Publishes the changes in the alert configuration to the PubSub channel
 3. `Alerts Backgroud Workers`
    - Fetches product information from eBay
    - Sends out periodic alerts to the user via email